 FROM THE PUBLISHER -

 Zora Rosenberg was born and raised in San Francisco.
-She is a graduate of Mills College (Creative Writing) and is presently a pre-school teacher.
+She has a degree in creative writing and presently works in the gaming industry in addition to working as an online tutor.
+She is an indefatigable reader and an urelenting critic of contemporary society.
 Zora enjoys wearing pajamas and stomping around the house.
 She cringes when encountering hipsters and aspires to be a working class hero.